Things You Need to Know About AI and Supply Chain Management!

-All this began, 60 years ago when computers started learning ‘checkers’ strategy in 1956 at Dartmouth College.
-Fast forward into the late 90s and we started using machines or AI for logistics, data mining, medical diagnostics, and other areas.
+All this began, 60 years ago when computers started learning the ‘checkers’ strategy in 1956 at Dartmouth College.
+Fast forward to the late 90s and we started using machines or AI for logistics, data mining, medical diagnostics, and other areas.
 Now you may be wondering, how does a device do it?
 Well a typical AI takes stock of its environment and starts evaluating a course of action in a human-like fashion to achieve its goals.

 Now, how do we use this super-intelligent machine in businesses and supply chain management?
-Believe it or not, AI has a significant impact on digitization and business due to its ability to make decisions and risk assessment.
+Believe it or not, AI has a significant impact on digitization and business due to its ability to make decisions and risk assessments.
 For example, with the use of AI, a warehouse manager will be able to successfully forecast and order the next inventory that needs to come in without any hassles.

 Improved Customer Service

 Organizations are increasing the use of AI to talk to their customers and resolve issues in real-time.
 AI platforms are intuitive and speak in different languages and solve complex customer queries thereby leading to an improved customer service experience.

 Artificial Intelligence uses in procurement